maerhart/llhd/README.md

 - [LLHD Documentation](https://rodonisi.github.io/llhd-docs/)

 Development repository for the LLHD Dialect.
 The repository depends on a build of llvm including mlir.
-Before building mlir register your custom dialects in include/mlir/IR/DialectSymbolRegistry.def and change the main cmake file to install the td and def files.
 Once the llvm and mlir are built setup configure the project using the following commands.

 ```
 mkdir build && cd build